Learning Gratitude: 6 Ways To Cultivate Gratitude Every Day

 4. Thank People

-While there’s a lot of power in the everyday “thank you” (said in the stores, during a commute or when a stranger helps you), you might also want to try communicating your deeper sense of gratitude towards people who have made a lasting impact.
+While there’s a lot of power in an every day “thank you” (said in the stores, during a commute or when a stranger helps you), you might also want to try communicating your deeper sense of gratitude towards people who have made a lasting impact.

 Think about the people who have shaped and changed your life for the better, and consider some ways to communicate how thankful you are.
 Some people might be especially moved by a letter enumerating all the things you appreciate, while someone else might prefer a brief word of thanks paired with a gift (such as an engraved piece of jewelry).